EamonnFlynn8/Lemonade/README.md

 ## Results

 * What has been the business impact of this company so far?
+  * The impact of this company so far is that many low-middle class income earners are now able to have Car, Homeowners, Renters, Life and Pet insurance so an extremely afford able price.
 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+  * Customer Satisfaction and the ability to raise capital.
+In these metrics, they do significantly well condisering the Lemonade website has hundreds of positive company reviews.
+In addition, the company's total stockholder's equity increased nearly 83%.
 * How is your company performing relative to competitors in the same domain?
+  * Relative to its competitors, Lemonade is performing quite similarly if not better than its comeptitors.
+Since the Insurtech industry is a relatively new one with a lot of R&D invesment, nearly none of them have been able o turn a profit yet.
+I would say its quite similar to Uber's performance at the beginning of the companies devlopment.

 ## Recommendations